ihesp/IPART/joss/paper.md

 assumption may not be fully justifiable under a warming climate as the atmospheric moisture level is expected to increase.

-In this package we propose a suite of new detection/tracking to help solve the above difficulties.
-Through a systematic analysis using 7 years of Reanalysis data [@Dee2011], we have found that the proposed detection algorithm has reduced sensitivity to parameters and data resolution.
+In this package we propose a new approach to help solve the above difficulties.
+Instead of thresholding vapor content magnitudes, the new method detects features that conform to a specific spatio-temporal scale, which is a more stable attribute that ties with the underlying physical mechanism responsible for generating ARs.
+Through a systematic analysis using 7 years of observational data, we are able to show that the proposed detection algorithm has reduced sensitivity to parameters and data resolution.
 Long-lived ARs spanning multiple days, having cross-continent or cross-basin tracks can be more reliably traced through their tropical/sub-tropical origins to high-latitude landfalls.